alpalwal/Divvy/Prod/terraform/README.md

 - The NAT GW can't be deleted if RDS is still around as it'll have IPs associated

-# Cleanup:
+# Notes
  - The divvykeys_task is a one-time run to create the divvykeys database (this is temporary and we’re working on a better mechanism).
 Once the rest of the services/tasks are working, you can delete the DELETE-ME-AFTER-FIRST-RUN service.
- - For scaling the other services, you can use lines 68-88 or scale the services up after deployment.
+ - For scaling the other services, you can adjust the task variables up after deployment.
- - Uncomment lines 558-568, comment out lines 572-582 to disable HTTPS in favor of HTTP

- - Line 25: Set the account ID that Divvy will be deployed to
+ # Resources that will be created:
- - Line 31: Set the AZs you want Divvy to run in (at least 2)
- - Line 61: Set the IP range(s) that you want to be able to access Divvy from
- - Line 66: Set the region you'll be deploying into
- - Uncomment lines 562 to 575 to allow ingress on port 80
- - Comment out lines 577 to 588 to remove the 443 ingress rule that needs a cert
+#### 3 IAM Roles:
+DivvyCloud-Standard-Role
+DivvyCloud-RDS-Role
+DivvyCloud-ECS-Task-Role

+#### 3 IAM Policies:
+DivvyCloud-Standard-Role-Policy
+DivvyCloud-Standard-Role-Policy2
+DivvyCloud-getSecret-Policy

+#### 1 VPC:
+DivvyCloud-ECS-VPC

+#### 4 Security Groups:
+DivvyCloud-ECS-SecurityGroup-Redis
+DivvyCloud-ECS-SecurityGroup-ALB
+DivvyCloud-ECS-SecurityGroup-RDS
+DivvyCloud-ECS-SecurityGroup-UI

+#### 1 IGW:
+DivvyCloud-InternetGateway

+#### 6 Subnets:
+DivvyCloud-ECS-Private-Subnet1
+DivvyCloud-ECS-Private-Subnet2
+DivvyCloud-ECS-Private-Subnet3
+DivvyCloud-ECS-Public-Subnet1
+DivvyCloud-ECS-Public-Subnet2
+DivvyCloud-ECS-Public-Subnet3

+#### 3 NAT Gateways:
+DivvyCloud-NAT-GW
+DivvyCloud-NAT-GW2
+DivvyCloud-NAT-GW3

+#### 3 EIPs for the NAT GWs:
+DivvyCloud-NAT-GW-EIP
+DivvyCloud-NAT-GW-EIP2
+DivvyCloud-NAT-GW-EIP3

+#### 4 Route Tables:
+DivvyCloud-ECS-RouteTable-Public
+DivvyCloud-ECS-RouteTable-Private
+DivvyCloud-ECS-RouteTable-Private2
+DivvyCloud-ECS-RouteTable-Private3

+#### 1 RDS Instance:
+DivvyCloud-ECS-MySQL

+#### 1 Secrets Manager Secret:
+divvycloud-credentials

+#### 1 ALB:
+DivvyCloud-ECS-ALB

+#### 1 Elasticache Instance (Redis):
+DivvyCloud-ECS-Redis

+#### 1 ECS Cluster:
+DivvyCloud-ECS-Cluster

+#### 5 ECS Services and Task Definitions:
+interfaceserver
+scheduler
+divvykeys
+worker
+workerPersistent

+#### 1 CloudWatch Logs Group:
+DivvyCloud-ECS-Cluster-LogGroup